Add To Favorites

 The most common falcon in North America is the American kestrel.
 Soar with your own beautiful bird of prey!

-While riding along a highway, do you ever see large birds perched on power lines or high branches?
+Ask students if they ever see large birds perched on power lines or high branches?
 They might have been sparrow hawks (also called American kestrels or falcons) searching for food in nearby fields.
 These birds have amazing eyesight, which helps them catch their prey.

-Find out where falcons live, their life cycle, food, and other details.
+Students find out where falcons live, their life cycle, food, and other details.
 What role do these fascinating birds of prey play in the food chain?